Eddie's Every Step Counts

 Eddie's hard work over the years to get where he is now plus his determination to keep improving his physical ability means he is is a good candidate for a life changing operation called Selective Dorsal Rhizitomy (SDR).
 Brain damage causes abnormal signals from the brain to travel to the muscles to cause them to be stiff.
 The SDR operation involves cutting nerves in the spine to stop these abnormal signals from the brain.
 As such the operation permanently reduces muscle stiffness, enabling children to walk or move around more easily and be more independent.
 This operation will help Eddie to take part with cubs, at school and on the farm with less help.
 Without this operation, Eddie's muscles will continue to tighten as an older child, into his teenage years and adulthood and he will need to use a wheelchair more and more and will lose the ability to walk with his walking frame and tripod sticks.

-The NHS will only routinely fund the SDR operation on children aged 3-9 years old.
-Children 10 years and older are normally not eligible.
-Eddie is 9 in December 2020 and the waiting list is long.
-Eddie may get the operation in winter 2021, at just before he's 10 years old.
-We are worried that Eddie's physical ability will decline between now and winter 2021 as children with moderate cerebral palsy, like Eddie, usually are able to learn new physical skills until around age 6 or 7 years old and then they plateau.
+There is a clinical need for timely SDR as Eddie's hips are being pulled out of socket by his tight leg muscles.
+Eddie's hips have been stable over the years as monitored by hip x-rays but the hips are now coming further out of joint and this is concerning.
+In addition to this, the NHS will only routinely fund the SDR operation on children aged 3-9 years old.
+Children 10 years and older are not eligible.
+Eddie is 9 in December 2020 and the NHS waiting list is long.
+The hospital can't set a date for surgery other than sometime in 2021, up until December 2021, just before Eddie turns 10.
+We are worried with Eddie's age and also that Eddie's physical ability will decline while we wait for NHS SDR as children with moderate cerebral palsy, like Eddie, usually are able to learn new physical skills until around age 6 or 7 years old and then they plateau.
 What they haven't learnt to do by then, they probably will not be able to do.
 After this, at around age 9, they begin to decline and lose ability, for example, losing the ability to walk with a walking frame.
 As such, we are raising funds to pay for SDR privately.

 Eddie will also need to work hard on an intensive physiotherapy programme for at least 2 years after the operation to build muscle strength and learn to walk and move in a totally different way.
 He will also need equipment to help his rehabilitation.